mattvenn/extracticon/README.md

 # References

-* [This calculator](http://circuitcalculator.com/wordpress/2006/01/31/pcb-trace-width-calculator/) was used to calculate that for a 1.6KW extractor on UK 240V we need at least 4mm traces on 1oz copper to carry the current.
+* [This calculator](http://circuitcalculator.com/wordpress/2006/01/31/pcb-trace-width-calculator/) was used to calculate that with 5mm traces we can switch 7.7A or 1.8KW at 240VAC.
 * [current sensing](http://openenergymonitor.org/emon/buildingblocks/ct-sensors-interface)
 * [using tiny44/45 with arduino](http://highlowtech.org/?p=1695)